Jewish historical places

 Jewish stars on the doors to the mellah show

-the degree to which Jews were accepted in Essaouira, to the point
+the degree to which Jews were accepted in Essaouira,

 that some of the richer Jews did not even live in the mellah.